hackclub/ai-safety-dance/intro.md

 6. Reading the AI's mind.
 (Interpretability, Circuits, Eliciting Latent Knowledge)
 7. Maybe all our ideas just suck and we need to go back to square one.
 (Agent foundations, Causal AI, Shard theory, Bio-plausible learning, Embodied cognition)
 8. "Just Don't Build The Torture Nexus".
 Or: how can we get the benefits of AI *without* building powerful, general, agent-like AIs?
 (Comprehensive AI services, Narrow/Tool/Microscope AI, Quantilizers)
 9. The Human Alignment Problem: how do we coordinate *humans* to actually make sure AI goes well?
-(AI Governance, Data/Privacy rights, Differential technological development, Windfall Clauses)
+(AI Governance, Evals, Data/Privacy rights, Differential technological development, Windfall Clauses)
 10. If you can't beat 'em, join 'em!
-(Cyborgism)
+(Cyborgism, Centaurs, Intelligence Amplification)

 #### :x Spaced Repetition